microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks
+In order to complete this user story, you will need to complete the following tasks

 ### Open Visual Studio Code
-Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/src/app-s03-f01-us01/) by copying it over into your local directory or Codespace.
+Open Visual Studio Code (either locally in the project directory you setup or through your Codespace).
+Visual Studio Code should have your completed solution from the end of Sprint-01 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/src/app-s03-f01-us01/) by copying it over into your local directory or Codespace.

 <br/>

 ### Add Voice Recognition to the Web App

 > [!NOTE]
-> **💻 Note for Mac M1 Users** - If you are using a Mac M1 device, please note that you will need to use Chrome or Safari as the voice-to-text mechanism used here is not supported in Edge on Mac M1 devices.
+> **💻 Note for Mac M1 Users** - If you are using a Mac M1 device, please note you will need to use Chrome or Safari as the voice-to-text mechanism used here is not supported in Edge on Mac M1 devices.

 #### 1. Update user interface to include voice recognition button
 We are going to use the Web Speech API to add voice recognition to the web app.
 This API is built into modern web browsers and allows you to interact via your voice.